8. Appendix

 • where an early learning facility is located above ground floor, there must be sufficient outdoor space and access to natural environment on the same floor as education and play spaces

-• where early learning facilities are located above ground floor, lift access and operation arrangements must differ for at least one lift (i.e. lift capacity should accommodate efficient, mechanical transport of small children and parents/carers in larger groups and not require key passes), additionally
+• where early learning facilities are located above ground floor, lift access and operation arrangements must differ for at least one lift i.e. lift capacity should accommodate efficient, mechanical transport of small children and carers/parents in larger groups and not require key passes, additionally

 • early learning designated lift/s must have capture gates, and this must not impede the DDA-compliance of surrounding circulation spaces

-Specific regulations and spatial requirements apply to outdoor play spaces in early learning facilities, including:
+Specific regulations and spatial requirements apply to outdoor spaces in early learning facilities, including:

 • additional safety measures, such as fencing or barriers, must be installed for early learning facility sites close to potential natural water hazards or swimming pools

-• as for schools, a qualified landscape designer must be consulted to design all aspects of the outdoor areas of early learning facilities in order to ensure regulations can be achieved
+• a qualified landscape designer must be consulted to design all aspects of the outdoor areas of early learning facilities to ensure regulations can be achieved

-• outdoor spaces must be enclosed by AS1926-compliant fencing / barriers that are, minimum, 1800mm high and of a design that children cannot go through, climb over or under, or create entrapments.
-Fencing should not be climbable in its own right or via items (such as outdoor air conditioning condenser units or yarning circle logs) within 1000mm that children could use to scale
+• outdoor spaces must be enclosed by AS1926.1-compliant fencing / barriers that are, minimum, 1,800mm high and of a design that children cannot go through, climb over or under, or create entrapments.
+Fencing should not be climbable in its own right or via items (such as outdoor air conditioning condenser units or yarning circle logs) within 1,000mm that children could use to scale

-• grated stormwater pits are fitted with heel safe lids or mesh covering to avoid finger entrapment, and
+• grated stormwater pits are fitted with heel safe lids or mesh covering to avoid finger entrapment

 • provide suitable maintenance gates.